Guide-Book: South-East England

 In 1740 the gang ambushed a group of customs officers at Robertsbridge, and recovered a cargo of contraband tea that had been seized in a barn at Etchingham.
 The gang soon escalated their operations, and perhaps because of the sheer scale of the landings, they cooperated with other local smugglers.
 However, these joint ventures were somewhat unequal partnerships, and it was always clear who was in command.
 When the Hawkhurst and Wingham gangs joined forces in 1746 to unload 11½ tons(!) of tea, an uneasy alliance evidently turned to open warfare.
 The Wingham men tried to leave the landing site at Sandwich Bay prematurely, and were set upon by their collaborators.
 After a sword-fight in which seven of the Wingham men were injured, the Hawkhurst gang left the scene taking with them 40 horses belonging to the other gang.

-In Hawkhurst village, the gang operated from the Oak and Ivy Inn, but various prominent members owned property in the area that was extensively used — or even purpose-built — for smuggling activity.
+In Hawkhurst village various prominent members owned property in the area that was extensively used — or even purpose-built — for smuggling activity.
 Highgate House used to be a hiding place for contraband; Hawkhurst Place was said to have had a tunnel linking it to Island Pond; and Tudor Hall was supposedly linked by another tunnel to the Home Farm on the Tonges Estate.
 Tubs Lake and Smuggley were staging posts for contraband coming up from the coast.
-However, the most imposing monument to the profits to be made from smuggling was probably the mansion built by the gang's financier Arthur Gray at Seacox Heath (the smugglers were known locally as 'Seacocks').
+However, the most imposing monument to the profits to be made from smuggling was probably the mansion built by the gang's financier Arthur Gray at Seacox Heath (the smugglers were known locally as 'Seacocks' but the name of the heath is very much older).
 The mansion, nicknamed 'Gray's Folly', incorporated various hiding holes for smuggled goods and even a bonded store.
 Unfortunately the grand mansion has been demolished but Seacox Heath still remains.

 By the late 1840s, the Hawkhurst gang had developed unprecedented power, and boasted that it could assemble 500 men in the space of a couple of hours.
 In the absence of any effective policing, this disreputable group soon became a law unto themselves, taking without payment whatever they wished from the local farmers and merchants, and answering tolerance and patience with aggression and insult.
 Their activities did not go entirely unresisted, though.
 The most spectacular instance of rebellion by the much-abused Men of Kent came in 1747, with a showdown at Goudhurst (see below).